luizesser/caretSDM/cran-comments.md

 Package has still no article supporting it, but an article is being prepared for submission in the next months.
 Finally, I included the return-tag in roxygen documentation for print functions, WorldClim_data, tidyverse functions and write functions.

+June 29th 2025.
+When using write functions and setting path to NULL, I was creating a path, which I was advised against.
+I deleted the code for that and recommended the use of standardized paths in the documentation of the function.
+I also added a assertion to avoid the use of path=NULL.